jeremynguyenn/My-driver-Embedded-IoT-Frimware/README.md

 ## 5. Sensors and Embedded Sensing Technologies low-level code for device registers for microcontroller platforms

-- Development Driver for  Rader sensor and distance Sensor using register code for microcontroller:
+- Development Driver for  Rader sensor and distance Sensor using register code for microcontroller

+      + LD2410andVL53L1X: https://github.com/jeremynguyenn/Embedded-Driver-for-Radar-sensor-and-Distance-Sensor.git

-- Development Driver for Environment Sensing using  device registers code for microcontrller:
+- Development Driver for Environment Sensing using  device registers code for microcontrller

+      +

 - Development Driver using device register for more MPU such as MPU6050, MPU9250, IMU, ADXL, Gy86, GY87 and more